IHE/ITI.Finance/input/pagecontent/ITI-YY3.md

 Where \[base\] is the URL of Beneficiary Manager.

 A Beneficiary Manager SHALL support responding to a request for both the JSON and the XML messaging formats as defined in FHIR.
-A Terminology Consumer SHALL accept either the JSON or the XML messaging formats as defined in FHIR.
+A Beneficiary Requestor SHALL accept either the JSON or the XML messaging formats as defined in FHIR.
 See [ITI TF-2: Appendix Z.6](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format) for more details.

 A Beneficiary Manager SHALL implement the parameters described below.